FudaWiki/fudawiki-files/kabufuda/games/kyo-kabu.md

 **Kyō-Kabu [京かぶ - きょうかぶ, lit. "capital nine"]** is an [Oicho-Kabu](/en/kabufuda/games/oicho-kabu) variant, played using a [*Kabufuda*](/en/kabufuda) deck.
 It can be considered the predecessor of Oicho-Kabu.

-> It was attested to be originally played using Daini, a deck with a similar structure to Kabufuda.
+> It was attested to be originally played using **Daini**, a deck with a similar structure to Kabufuda.
 {.is-info}

 ![daini_deck.png](/suryongfiles/daini_deck.png =500x)

-> It was also attested to be played using Mefuda, another deck with a similar structure to Kabufuda.
+> It was also attested to be played using **Mefuda**, another deck with a similar structure to Kabufuda.
 {.is-info}

 ![mefuda_deck.png](/suryongfiles/mefuda_deck.png =500x)